holidays/holidays/CONTRIBUTING.md

 We have included a few handy tasks to help you troubleshoot and test:

-* `rake test` - runs the entire suite
+* `make test` - runs the entire suite
-* `rake test_region <region>` - runs the tests for just that region.
-Make sure to run `rake generate` after updating your YAML before running this!
+* `make test_region <region>` - runs the tests for just that region.
+Make sure to run `make generate` after updating your YAML before running this!
-* `rake console` - launches an IRB session with the 'holidays' gem loaded for quick testing
+* `make console` - launches an IRB session with the 'holidays' gem loaded for quick testing